pallie1/intro_to_rails/intro_to_rails_am.md

 ### Lesson Objectives
 _After this lesson, students will be able to:_

+- Query a site and determine its supporting technologies
-- Initialize a Rails project using the `--api` flag
+- Initialize a Rails project using several helper flags
 - Use a postgresql db with Rails
 - Run a migration to create a table
 - Run migrations to create and rename columns